openfoodfacts/openfoodfacts-ai/docs/reports/2025-12-price-tag-extraction.md

 Training with LoRA `rank=32` does not bring noticable benefits compared to `rank=16`.
 We can also notice that the category extraction works much better after we fixed the category translations in the training set, we get a +28.84% improvement over the baseline.

+The category metric is currently computed as exact match over the most specific category (or synonyms of it), which is quite harsh.
+We could consider introducing a secondary metric that would use a broader category match (for example, if the ground truth is "Red onions" and the prediction is "Onions", it would be considered as correct for the secondary metric).

 I suspect the training dataset generated using Gemini Flash 3 Preview (with minimal thinking) to contains errors which prevent the model to reach better performance.
 A manual analysis of the training set is needed.
 We could consider switching to a better (but more expensive) model such as Gemini 3 Pro to generate the training set.

 ## Future research directions

-As a note, here are a few possible research directions we coul could explore in the future:
+As a note, here are a few possible research directions we could explore in the future:

-- checking the training dataset for errors
+- assessing the training dataset quality by examining more samples manually
-- generating the training dataset using Gemini 3 Pro
+- generating the training dataset using a better vision model (ex: Gemini 3 Pro)
 - include vision layers in the blocks to fine-tune: currently, we don't add LoRA adapters on these layers, as vLLM does not support it.
 We could at least give it a try and generate the output with the transformers library instead of vLLM, to see whether it's interesting in our use case.
 - try other models from the Qwen family: it would be interesting to see the results on smaller models (such as [Qwen3 VL 4B](https://huggingface.co/Qwen/Qwen3-VL-4B-Instruct))
+- introduce additional metrics to better capture the model performance over the other fields (`origins`, `organic`, `is_price_tag`, etc.)
+- add a secondary metric for category with broader matching